If you have given up dieting but you’re struggling to stop binge eating, chances are, you still have diet – like -thinking.

 At the end of the five days you will know:

-How to let go of your food rules and food guilt.
+How to let go of your food rules.

 How the pursuit of weight loss through restriction sets you up to fail and what to do instead to feel good about yourself.